andrewm4894/anomstack/README.md

 You can run Anomstack using docker in a [GitHub Codespace](https://docs.github.com/en/codespaces).
 This is a great way to get started and familiar with Anomstack without having to install or run anything locally.

 You can see the [`.devcontainer`](./.devcontainer) folder for the config used to run Anomstack in a codespace and the post create script [`post_create_command.sh`](.devcontainer/post_create_command.sh) for the commands the devcontainer will run to get Anomstack up and running.

+### Dagster Cloud

+You can run this project in Dagster Cloud.
+Fork the repo and then follow the instructions [here](https://docs.dagster.io/dagster-cloud/deployment/serverless#with-github) to deploy to Dagster Cloud from your forked repo.

+You can then manage you metrics via GitHub and run them in Dagster Cloud.

 ### Docker